 Not all of Amazon’s workforce is human.
 In fact, this company commits to robotisation of their workforce so much that they’ve bought Kiva Systems (renowned robot makers) for an incredible $775 million.
 Amazon efficiency statistics show that these systems allowed Amazon to fairly quickly and efficiently robotise their warehouses.
 Although the price sounded incredible at the time, it has paid off relatively quickly.

 29. Amazon once lost $5.7 million because the website was down for just 49 minutes.

 To show how monumental this company actually is, we will mention that it once lost $5.7 million simply because the website was down for about 49 minutes.
 Of course, if such a thing were to happen nowadays, the losses would be even bigger.

 Most importantly, Amazon marks continuous growth for years now, and the progress doesn’t seem to be slowing down.
-Even the year 2020 that has been quite disastrous for most other industries doesn’t seem to upset Amazon sales numbers.
+Even the year 2020 that was quite disastrous for most other industries didn’t seem to upset Amazon sales numbers.
 In other words, Amazon is the true titan of the industry, and it will certainly continue to be in the future.